ContrastingSounds/Looker-Custom-Vis/report_table/docs/Design Notes.md

     + Method for sorting columns
     - Column subtotals to require / not require specific grouping or ordering?
     + Ensure subtotals are not generated for supermeasures
-  - Remove labels_at_bottom if variable not being used
   - Ability to hide rows associated with a given subtotal
 - Formatting
-  - Red for negatives
+  + Red for negatives
   - Brackets for negatives
-  - Bold top border for subtotals
+  + Bold top border for subtotals
   - Top & bottom border for totals
   - Up/down/steady bullets ( △ ▽ ▷ )
 - Calculations